What does Murray mean?

 Murray [mur-ray] as a boys' name is pronounced MUR-ee.
 It is of Gaelic origin, and the meaning of Murray is "lord and master".
 Also possibly (Scottish) "mariner".
 Surname of an ancient Scottish clan, occasionally used as a given name.

 (male) Maray, Murri, ..

 Murray is a very prominent first name for men (#564 out of 1220, Top 46%) and also a very prominent last name for all people (#123 out of 150436, Top 1%).
 (2000 U.S. Demographics)

+Which version is better?with its variant forms and related boy names.
 Below is a graphed analysis of the statistics of Murray and associated names.
 The only other popular variation form of Murray is Murry.
-These relations of Murray were favored as baby names 94 years ago (median #522), but now, the form Murray has fallen out of fashion.
+These relations of Murray were favored as baby names 95 years ago (median #522), but now, the form Murray has fallen out of fashion.